How To Screen In A Porch or Deck

 Having a screen around a porch or deck area is a great way to protect yourself and your friends and family from bugs while enjoying the outdoors.
 It’s also a way to enjoy the summer breeze and sunshine without the glare of direct sunlight.
 You can screen a porch or deck made of wood or composite decking.

 If the deck extends further than 12 feet from the anchoring structure (i.e. house, building, etc.), there will need to be additional weight bearing posts attached.
 This process can require extra permits and code approval from the local municipality.
 Be sure to get your extended deck plan approved before you start the project.

 This type of project can be as basic or as elaborate as you want it to be.
-There are kits available that can make this project very easy, but most do require that certain construction elements exist in order to install.
-For installing the roof of a screened in area, you can choose oak or a pine that you can stain later, giving the area the feel of an open living space.
+There are kits available that can make this project very easy, but most do require that certain construction elements exist in order to install the screen properly.
+For installing the roof of a screened area, you can choose oak or a pine that you can stain later, giving the area the feel of an open living space.

 Most importantly, and not to overemphasize the point, it is imperative to check local building codes to make sure that your home is safe and within proper code regulations.